You've tried diets, but you always gain the weight back. What can you do?

 keep track of calories, look at whether you skip meals, when you eat, how often

 you eat out, and how many fruits and vegetables you eat.
+Keep track of when you eat beyond feeling full and if you eat for reasons other than being hungry.
 This will help you see

 patterns that you may want to change.